 From Mexico City or Morelia By Public Transport.
 Buses are generally comfy, safe and efficient in Mexico.
 There is not very extensive information about their schedules posted online, but for the most part they run all day and on holidays.

-If you are coming from the Mexico City airport or elsewhere in the city, take a taxi or the metro to the Observatorio terminal, also known as Poniente.
+If you are coming from the Mexico City airport or elsewhere in the city, take a taxi or the metro (it’s at the end of line 2, the pink line) to the Observatorio terminal, also known as Poniente.
 Buy a “directo” ticket to Zitácuaro with a company called La Linea.
+Their desk is across from the restaurant/snack bar area.
 Buses leave every hour during the week and every half hour on weekends.

-Buses leave the terminal in Morelia for Zitácuaro every half hour with a company called Alegra.
+Buses leave Terminal B in Morelia for Zitácuaro every half hour with a company called Alegra.
 This bus is not a “directo,” so expect the ride to take at least 3 hours.

-For the budget traveler, there is also a public transportation service called a combi (a refitted VW bus).
+Alternate Transport.
+For the budget traveler, there is also a public transportation service called a combi (a refitted VW bus) that can take you part of the way to our place.
 Exit the bus station and cross the street.
 The combis leave from the street that is to the left of the large supermarket in front of you.
-Take one that goes to Aputzio de Juarez or to El Rincon and get off at La Piedra.
+Take one that goes to Aputzio de Juarez get off at La Piedra.
 La Piedra is the on the border of the state of Mexico, where the combis are not authorized to operate.
-There are usually taxis waiting here if you arrive before dark: take one to Macheros from there (ask them to make a left at the church).
+There are usually taxis waiting here if you arrive before dark: take one to Macheros from there.
 Note that if you are traveling solo, the taxis won’t leave until they have another fare.
+Also note that the taxi drivers call it a day by sunset, so plan your travels accordingly.

 Driving Directions from Zitácuaro.
 A word of caution: People who try to drive to us after dark tend to get lost.
 Please do your driving during daylight hours when landmarks are visible.
-Thanks to the 19 speed bumps and numerous pot holes you must negotiate on this journey, this 10.4 mile trip takes half an hour.
+Thanks to the 19 speed bumps and numerous pot holes you must negotiate on this journey, this 10.4-mile trip usually takes half an hour.

 2. Continue straight on this road.
 You will see signs for the small communities of El Aguacate and Silba de Abajo.
 Watch out for potholes and speed bumps.